femto113/node-encode32/README.md

 This encoding is designed to balance compactness with human-friendliness and robustness.
 It uses 32 digits, the standard numbers and 22 alphabetic characters.
 It is case insensitive and characters easily confused by humans are accepted as aliases for some digits (e.g. l and I for 1, o for 0, etc).
-U is excluded so you can avoid winding up with certain common obscenities.
+U is excluded so you can avoid certain common obscenities.

 A 32-bit unsigned integer will encode into 7 base-32 (5-bit) digits (left padded
 with 0 as needed).
 Rather than use an additional check character as suggested in the original source, we fill the otherwise unused bits of the final character to with a 3-bit parity checksum.
-This feature makes it incompatible with other encoding schemes, but allows for quick sanity checks for transcribed numbers without the increased length or additional alphabet required by Crockford's "mod 37 checksum" approach.
+This feature makes it incompatible with other implementations of this encoding scheme, but allows for quick sanity checks for transcribed numbers without the increased length or additional alphabet required by Crockford's "mod 37 checksum" approach.

 ## Install